pammitu/skincare-sleuth/README.md

 ## IceBox Items
 <hr style="border: 1px solid lavender">

--Add oAuth so users can save their favorites and their routines
+* Add oAuth so users can save their favorites and their routines

-- As a user I want to be able to search up my skincare concerns and look at suggested ingredients to improve my skin texture.
+* As a user I want to be able to search up my skincare concerns and look at suggested ingredients to improve my skin texture.

-- As a user, I want to be able to take a skincare quiz so I can put in my age, lifestyle, concerns so a skincare routine is suggested for me.
+* As a user, I want to be able to take a skincare quiz so I can put in my age, lifestyle, concerns so a skincare routine is suggested for me.

-- As a user I want to be able to post my skincare questions for other users to talk about their favorite products/routines -implement full CRUD on every component
+* As a user I want to be able to post my skincare questions for other users to talk about their favorite products/routines

+* implement full CRUD on every component

 ## Choosing an API
 <hr style="border: 1px solid lavender">